FASTQ format: General compressors

 General-purpose tools such as Gzip and bzip2 regard FASTQ as a plain text file and result in suboptimal compression ratios.
 NCBI's Sequence Read Archive encodes metadata using the LZ-77 scheme.

-General FASTQ compressors typically compress distinct fields (read names, sequences, comments, and quality scores) in a FASTQ file separately; these include Genozip, DSRC and DSRC2, FQC, LFQC, Fqzcomp, and Slimfastq.
+General FASTQ compressors typically compress distinct fields (read names, sequences, comments, and quality scores) in a FASTQ file separately; these include DSRC and DSRC2, FQC, LFQC, Fqzcomp, and Slimfastq.

 Reads

 Having a reference genome around is convenient because then instead of storing the nucleotide sequences themselves, one can just align the reads to the reference genome and store the positions (pointers) and mismatches; the pointers can then be sorted according to their order in the reference sequence and encoded, e.g., with run-length encoding.
 When the coverage or the repeat content of the sequenced genome is high, this leads to a high compression ratio.

 Unlike the SAM/BAM formats, FASTQ files do not specify a reference genome.
 Alignment-based FASTQ compressors supports the use of either user-provided or de novo assembled reference: LW-FQZip uses a provided reference genome and Quip, Leon, k-Path and KIC perform de novo assembly using a de Bruijn graph-based approach.
-Genozip can optionally use a reference if the user provides one, which may be a single- or multi-species reference file.

 Explicit read mapping and de novo assembly are typically slow.
 Reordering-based FASTQ compressors first cluster reads that share long substrings and then independently compress reads in each cluster after reordering them or assembling them into longer contigs, achieving perhaps the best trade-off between the running time and compression rate.
 SCALCE is the first such tool, followed by Orcom and Mince.
 BEETL uses a generalized Burrows–Wheeler transform for reordering reads, and HARC achieves better performance with hash-based reordering.
 AssemblTrie instead assembles reads into reference trees with as few total number of symbols as possible in the reference.

-Benchmarks for these tools are available in.
+Benchmarks for these tools are available.